diego-florez/Mongo-Project/README.md

 - All people in the company have between 25 and 40 years, give them some place to go to party.
 - Nobody in the company likes to have companies with more than 10 years in a radius of 2 KM.
 - The CEO is Vegan

+# Process:
+1. We start from a dataset of companies from Crunchbase (year 2013).
+2. We import it to mongoDB and then load it in jupyter.
+3. In jupyter main, we extract, in 3 steps, the tech startups, with more than 1M raised, out of a radius of 2km of old companies. (remember the source is from 2013).
+4. After we have a small dataframe with 9 possible opts, we choose one of the opts based in the conditions we consider more important.
+5. We look for the coordinates of the conditions (places) of the selected opt, requesting Google API Places.
+6. Finally we load it in an interactive map.